 Pushing what was now my full cart down the quietly untouched bodily hygiene and animal food aisle, I looked to my right and saw the bag of dog treats that had so often been the meeting point of Lucy’s whiskers and my hand.

-I stopped for a moment and just stood there looking over at those treats and the picture on the front of the Portuguese Water Dog.
+I stopped for a moment and just stood there looking over at them and the picture on the front of the Portuguese Water Dog.
 I recalled Lucy’s thick black fur and youthful energy, her realist sensibility and sassy resilience, her unconditional wagging of the tail regardless of how late I came home at night.

 I remembered the habitual twinkling of her collar tags as she would follow the sound of my guitar to find me playing alone in the living room.
 And I remember staying by her side after she came home from surgery and nursing her with those same treats.
 Then, with that old familiar ache, I remembered with piercing accuracy how it felt to see her bed without her in it, to play my guitar and hear still the echo of those tags now imagined.